hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/simpo.md

 * Year: 2016
 * Blog: https://www.welivesecurity.com/2016/02/24/porn-clicker-trojans-google-play-analysis/

-This malware sample aims to perform ad-click fraud.
-The malware retrieves commands and ad configuration from it's C&C server to register a broadcast receiver on screen on/off system-wide events.
-These events then schedule tasks used to perform ad-click fraud (an observed behavior, as the server was down).
-This sample also has the ability to hide it's icon on application launch based on response from it's C&C server.
+This malware sample aims to perform hidden ads and ad-click fraud.
+On application launch, the malware retrieves internet configuration and pushes an ad disruptively to the user before hiding the app icon.
+The malware also listens on network system events.
+It then checks network connectivity before dynamically registering screen on/off events that aim to enable wifi.
+It additionally schedules a network check that retrieves a remote payload from the internet that loads ad traffic and performs ad-click fraud (both observed behabiors as the server was down at time of analysis).

 ## Signature
 ---